 The management and operation of the Port are under the direction of the Executive Director, who is responsible for coordinating and directing the activities of several major management groups through the Chief Operating Officer.
-These groups fall under the responsibilities of the Director of Engineering Development, Director of Port Administration, the Director of Business Development, the Director of Customer Service, the Director of Public Affairs and the Chief Financial Officer.
+These groups fall under the responsibilities of the Director of Engineering Development, the Director of Planning & Environmental Affairs, the Director of Business Development, the Director of Maritime Services, the Director of Operations & Emergency Management, the Director of Public Affairs and the Chief Financial Officer.

-The Director of Engineering Development is responsible for the Environmental Management and Engineering and Construction Management activities of the Port.
+The Director of Engineering Development is responsible for the Construction Management, Engineering and Contracts/Purchasing activities of the Port.